-But as previously discussed in our Job Specialty vs. Versatility section, there is a lingering issue about the skills gap for India’s vast talent pool.
-However, there are efforts being taken by the government, educational institutions and private sector to address the skills gap issue so that a talent pool with the right skills needed by industry will be created.
+But as previously discussed in our Job Specialty vs. Versatility section, there is a lingering issue about the skills gap in India’s vast talent pool.
+However, there are efforts being taken by the government, educational institutions, and private sector to address the skills gap issue so that a talent pool with the right skills needed by industry will be created.

 There’s also no shortage of graduates for the Philippines ’ talent pool.
 The country’s public and private higher education systems produced about 703,327 graduates for the school year 2016 – 2017.
 From those figures, there were 82,794 engineering and technology graduates and 73,646 information technology graduates.

 Since the offshoring industries in the Philippines have been operating for more than 26 years, it is estimated that more than 4 million trained workers have experienced working for foreign companies and servicing foreign customers.
 This means they have gained a wealth of knowledge and skills in their respective specialties.
 About 90% of the population is under 50 years old, which means there is large pool of working age, educated and English proficient workers.

 But as previously mentioned in our Job Specialty vs. Versatility section, there is a skills gap issue among the Philippines’s college graduates that are affecting the quality of its talent pool.
 However, Philippine government agencies are working with the private sector and public and private education institutions to address issues in the education system so that future graduates are better prepared and equipped for the labor market.

 Significant savings due to lower labor costs are one of the major reasons for companies to offshore to India or the Philippines.